Church of Antioch: Catholic

 The Maronite, Melkite, and Syriac Catholic patriarchates are in full communion with the Catholic Church and thus recognise each other's claims.
-The Catholic Church also appointed a Latin Patriarch of Antioch in 1100 by way of Bohemond (founder of the Principality of Antioch, one of the crusader states).
+The Catholic Church also appointed a Latin Patriarch of Antioch in 1098 by way of Bohemond (founder of the Principality of Antioch, one of the crusader states).
 After the Crusades, this office became titular in 1268, and lasted as titular for many centuries until it was abolished in 1964.

-The Maronite Patriarchate of Antioch and all the East was founded by Maron in the 5th century; it survived the later Muslim invasions, reaffirming communion with Rome in the 12th century.
+The followers of the monk St.Maron emerged as a distinct hierarchy only in the 8th century following a schism with the Orthodox Patriarchate of Antioch over the Monothelite heresy; forming the Maronite Patriarch of Antioch and All the East, this community survived the later Muslim invasions and subsequently entered into a new union with the Roman Catholic Church during the 12th-century Crusades.

-The Melkite Catholic Patriarchate of Antioch and of All the East, of Alexandria and of Jerusalem was the contiguous Chalcedonian faction of the Church of Antioch, otherwise known as Melkites by then patriarch Cyril VI Tanas, who brought the patriarchate back into communion with Rome.
-Those who rejected communion with Rome formed the modern day Greek Orthodox Patriarchate of Antioch.
+The Melkite Catholic Patriarchate of Antioch and of All the East, of Alexandria and of Jerusalem was created by the Chalcedonian faction of the Church of Antioch, otherwise known as Melkites by then patriarch Cyril VI Tanas, who chose to bring the patriarchate into communion with Rome.
+Those who rejected communion with the Pope remained as the unchanged Greek Orthodox Patriarchate of Antioch.

 The Syriac Catholic Patriarchate of Antioch was the contiguous non-Melkite, non-Chalcedonian faction of the Church of Antioch first formed after the Council of Chalcedon.
 With the election of the Catholic-aligned Andrew Akijan as Syriac Patriarch of Antioch, the patriarchate subsequently re-entered into full communion with Rome, and later re-established communion again in 1782 with the election of Patriarch Michael III Jarweh as the same, with those who rejected communion with Rome forming the modern Syriac Orthodox Patriarchate of Antioch.